nunet/device-management-service/README.md

 ### Payment

 All transactions on the Nunet network are expected to be conducted using the platform's utility token [NTX](https://docs.nunet.io/docs/v/getting-ntx).
-However, DMS is currently in development, and payment isn't part of `v0.5.0-boot` release.
-NTX payments are expected to be implemented in the [Public Alpha Mainnet](https://gitlab.com/groups/nunet/-/milestones/46#tab-issues) milestone within later release cycles.
+However, DMS is currently in development, and payment is not part of `v0.5.0` release.
+NTX payments are expected to be implemented in the Public Alpha Mainnet milestone within later release cycles.

 **Note**: If you are a developer, please check out the [DMS specifications](#specification) and [Building from Source](#building-from-source) sections of this document.